limu-research/2024-ectel-qg/README.md

 6. Save question-answer pairs to JSON file

 The code provides examples for generating questions from a set of sample lecture slides on Pattern Recognition.
+(These slides are not included in this repository.)

 ## Setup